kwantam/kwantam.github.com/lhs/Rust_cross_bootstrapping.md

    `librustc`.

-5. When RBS generates `llvmdeps.rs`, it produces a restrictive `#[cfg]` directive that keeps the cross rustlib from being linked to the LLVM libraries.
+5. When RBS generates `llvmdeps.rs`, it produces a restrictive `#[cfg]` directive that keeps the cross librustc from being linked to the LLVM libraries.

 ## Plan of action ##